 Pedestrians and Accessible Design

-Standards and guidelines for providing accessible facilities may be found on the Access Board's web site at www.access-board.gov.
-The Access Board is in the process of developing guidelines for the PROW.
+The U.S. Access Board is in the process of developing guidelines specifically for the PROW.
 A draft of the proposed guidelines is posted on the Access Board's web site.
-After completion of the Access Board's rulemaking the DOJ and DOT will need to adopt the guidelines as standards.
-Prior to their formal adoption, the guidelines may be used as a best practice where they do not conflict with ADAAG.
+After completion of the Access Board's rulemaking, the DOJ and DOT will need to adopt the guidelines into their respective ADA and Section 504 regulations before the guidelines can be considered enforceable standards.
+Until the proposed guidelines are adopted as standards, FHWA considers the proposed guidelines to represent best practices for accessibility issues in the PROW not covered by DOJ's or DOT's currently adopted standards.

 Overpasses and Underpasses

 Additional information on FHWA policies on accessibility issues as well as links to other accessibility sites are contained in the FHWA Civil Rights ADA/504 page and the Bicycle and Pedestrian Program Accessibility.